 Fellows will benefit from hands-on practical experience that is nearly impossible to acquire through traditional classroom studies.
 A thorough introduction to the inner workings of a private collection and active art center at all levels will be available.
 Fellows are employed 15 hours a week for a 5-month period and will receive a total stipend of $3000.

 More details and submission materials at www.girlsclubcollection.org/fellowship.

 Girls’ Club’s welcomes college juniors and seniors, recent graduates, graduate students and young professionals to apply for our growing internship program.
 The program provides an introduction to the inner workings of managing a non-profit space and training in arts administration, collection management, public relations, marketing and education development.
 We encourage applicants from a wide range of disciplines, a background in art, art administration and art history preferred.
 Program participants receive on-one-on training, often heading special projects and working directly with artists and local arts professionals.
 Internships are available each semester and can be designed to fit each participant’s schedule.
 Department-specific internships are available in Graphic Design, Web Development/Social Media, Videography/Video Prodyction, Photo Documentation and Education Programming.
 Writing samples and example of work may be required.

 Interested applicants are encouraged to send an introductory email explaining your interest in the program, including your contact information and resume/CV to email@example.com.
 Please use the subject “Girls’ Club Internship Program”

-Receptions, artist talks, film screenings and presentations invite the public behind the scenes of the creative process to understand the inspirations and forces shaping artists today.
-Below are reoccurring programs presented by Girls’ Club.
+Receptions, artist talks, film screenings, professional development workshops, lectures and presentations invite the public behind the scenes of the creative process to understand the inspirations, issues and forces shaping artists today.
 For a listing of upcoming events, visit www.girlsclubcollection.org/events.